Our Family Genealogy Pages

 Homestead of Donald & Margaret Munro

 The smaller section of the log cabin was the original homestead of Donald Munro and his wife Margaret Murray.
-It was later the home of Wilbert Munro and Margaret Pretty but now is unoccupied.
+It was later the home of Wilbert Munro and Margaret Pretty.

 House where Lucy Kier and her niece Gertrude Douglass lived, Morrison, Illinois